LeMyst/WikibaseIntegrator/README.md

   * wd_item_id -> item_id
 * Change wbi_core.set_aliases parameter named 'append' to 'if_exists' with a value of APPEND (default) or REPLACE
 * Remove CONCEPT_BASE_URI wbi_config option and classes' parameter.
 It's now derived from WIKIBASE_URL.
+* wbi_core.log() has been removed.
+Please use your own logging implementation.

 # Installation #
 The easiest way to install WikibaseIntegrator is using `pip` or `pip3`.
 WikibaseIntegrator supports python 3.6 and higher, hence the suggestion for pip3.
 If python2 is installed pip will lead to an error indicating missing dependencies.